 Greenland and Denmark develop reports to UN’s Declaration on the Rights of Indigenous Peoples (UNDRIP) regarding good practice and other international rights and human rights instruments.
 Greenland and Denmark regularly contributes information to The United Nations Permanent Forum on Indigenous Issues (UNPFII) Secretariats with reports regarding status for implementation of UNDRIP.

-ICC works with governments in the Arctic region, including the Greenlandic government, in a number of areas.
+ICC works with governments in the Arctic region, including the Government of Greenland, in a number of areas.
 The organization has been involved in issues particularly regarding environment and sustainable development and is also involved in the area in the context of the Arctic Council.
 In an international context, ICC participates as an observer in international climate negotiations and contributes to the debate on how challenges caused by a changed climate can be addressed in the Arctic region.
-This was also the case leading up to COP21 in Paris, when Naalakkersuisut was in close cooperation with ICC to ensure legally binding references to the indigenous peoples’ rights in the final text of agreement.
-This led to the publication of a joint declaration on climate changes in the Arctic, emphasizing Arctic populations’ development right and the special challenges which climate changes cause for the populations in the Arctic.
+This was also the case leading up to COP21 in Paris, when Naalakkersuisut was in close cooperation with ICC to ensure legally binding references to the Indigenous Peoples’ rights in the final text of agreement.
+This led to the publication of a joint declaration on climate changes in the Arctic, emphasizing Arctic populations’ development right and the special challenges, which climate changes cause for the inhabitants in the Arctic.

 Cooperation among Indigenous Peoples also goes beyond the Arctic region, and in a global context, among other things it has manifested itself through the UN’s Permanent Forum on Indigenous Issues, which has existed since 2002, and the Declaration on Indigenous Peoples’ Rights which was adopted by the UN in 2007.